- Enterprise Pages

 4-H Youth Development

 The primary goal of 4-H is to assist youth in developing life skills that help them live productive and satisfying lives.
-4-H projects now include robotics, rocketry and other topics of current interest.
+4-H projects include robotics, rocketry and other topics of current interest.
+A mentoring program, Youth and Family with Promise through the national Office of Juvenile Justice and Delinquency Prevention, is offered out of school time at several school locations, matching youth with a mentor in a group mentoring situation.

 Family and Consumer Sciences

-We conduct classes and provide research-based information on topics such as bankruptcy, divorce, disability, living on fixed income, planning, spending, saving and investing skills.
+Classes provide science-based information on topics such as bankruptcy, divorce, disability, living on fixed income, planning, spending, saving and investing skills.
+Cottage food safety certification and other nutrition-related classes are offered.

-Learn about plants native to Colorado, sustainable landscapes and threats to native ecosystems from invasive weeds.
+Learn about the natural world around us, hardening for fire, wildlife, water conservation, forest health, plants native to Colorado, sustainable landscapes and threats to native ecosystems from invasive weeds.

-Recognizing the movement towards local food and local food production, Jefferson County Extension has participated in a Colorado State University Extension regional Urban Agriculture effort to provide research-based information and education on this topic.
+Recognizing the movement towards local food and local food production, Jefferson County Extension participates in regional efforts to provide research-based information and education on this topic.